cloudmesh-community/book/chapters/container/singularity/singularity.md

 `vi hello_world.sh`

-The above command assumes you know the vi editor.
+The previous command assumes you know the vi editor.
 Enter the following text into the script, save it, and quit the vi editor:

 `#!/bin/bash echo "Hello, World!"`